 - 1. Monitored schools are selected at random from eligible school lists.
-The selection of these schools is completed programmatically. - a.
-First by placing schools into a group using the defined rule of 10 or greater. - b.
-Second, the 'rand' or randomize function applies a number to each school 0-?? in each group. - c.
-Third, the computer is programmed to select the number of schools to monitor for each category. - d.
-Finally, the list of schools is extracted and provided to the lead person managing the monitoring.
+The selection of these schools is completed programmatically. - First by placing schools into a group using the defined rules noted above. - Second, the 'rand' or randomize function applies a number to each school 0-?? in each group. - Third, the computer is programmed to select the number of schools to monitor for each category. - Finally, the list of schools is extracted and provided to the lead person managing the monitoring.